-A lot of moms experience thinning hair and hair loss after childbirth.
+A lot of women experience thinning hair and hair loss at various stages of their lives.
 And while it’s always best to seek a doctor’s advice on health matters to make sure it’s nothing serious, there are some things you can try at home to remedy the situation.
-Our Guest Geek post today has several tips on simple home remedies that may be worth a try to get your hair back to its full potential.

-Simple Home Remedies that Can Help Prevent Hair Thinning
+Home Remedies for Hair Thinning

-Hair thinning is generally first noticed when excessive amounts of hair seem to be coming out.
-The average person sheds between 50-150 hairs per day.
-That’s simply hairs that have reached the end of their life and fallen out.
 If you notice more hair in the sink, shower, or on your pillow than normal, you may be experiencing hair thinning.
-There are many reasons why you may experience hair thinning.
+There are many reasons why you may experience hair thinning- hormones, stress and damaged hair are just a few.
 The good news is that, in many cases, the hair thinning can be stopped, prevented, and even reversed.

 Aloe vera

-Aloe vera is excellent for nurturing sore skin, especially after you have been burned, bitten, or stung.
-It is anti-inflammatory and contains proteolytic enzymes.
-These are known to help repair skin cells.
 By using aloe vera on your scalp you may be able to stimulate dormant follicles and boost your rate of hair growth.
 You can apply aloe vera gel to your scalp or consume foods that contain aloe.

 Eggs

-Eggs are another natural remedy that can help to prevent hair thinning.
-Eggs are full of protein and sulfur, both key ingredients in the repair and growth of hair and other cells.
 Simply mix an egg with a little olive oil and massage it into your hair.
 It’s best to put a shower cap on and leave it in place for twenty minutes before rinsing in cool water.
-Don’t forget, if the water is too warm you may start cooking the egg in your hair. (*Editor’s note – Yes, the eggs really will cook if your water is too hot.
-I did a home hair mask with egg in my teens and ended up with scrambled eggs when I washed it out!)
+Don’t forget, if the water is too warm you may start cooking the egg in your hair.

 Amla